Dear Wicklander-Zulawski Europe:

 If an associate makes an admission to what is known early in the interview, the interviewer should avoid detailed questioning about the topic.
 The interviewer should acknowledge the admission but immediately focus on earlier incidents as their primary area of enquiry.
 A simple, “Yes, of course, but we really need to start at the beginning, not at the end.”

 Another powerful contributing factor to small admissions is not rationalizing with the subject.
 The interviewer’s failure to rationalize the associate’s dishonest behavior does not allow them to save face in light of the investigation.
 Sometimes loss prevention managers will simply attempt to obtain the first admission using evidence in hopes of shortening the process.
 This does often result in an initial admission to what is known but prolongs the development process or significantly limits additional information coming forward.
 Forgetting to use rationalization in an interview asks the subject to admit to stealing and being a bad person, neither of which does anything to support the individual’s self-image.

 The rationalization process allows the individual to save face, minimizing the seriousness of what they have done, while focusing their attention on the resolution of the problem rather than the consequences of their actions.
 Rationalizing by the interviewer also continues the rapport process and generally removes the interviewer from the role as an opponent, creating a cooperative and collaborative environment to develop the admission.

 Problems developing additional information often originate early in the interview with the symptoms only appearing much later.
 We suggest looking at how the interviewer approaches the interview and what is said since it is the interviewer who is the common denominator in all the encounters.
 Executing a well-planned strategy to the interview is just as important as a thorough investigation.

-This post was originally published in LP Magazine Europe in 2018 and was updated November 13, 2018.
+This post was originally published in LP Magazine Europe in 2018 and was updated in September of 2020.